 — McGartland Law Firm (@LawMcgartland) April 8, 2019

 Zostavax lawsuits have been filed in federal and state courts nationwide against Merck & Co., Inc., the vaccine maker.
-These Zostavax lawsuits claim that the vaccine causes serious and sometimes fatal side effects.
+This lawsuit against Zostavax claims that the vaccine causes serious and sometimes fatal side effects.
 They also allege that Merck failed to properly inform the public and healthcare providers about the risk of developing shingles and other negative effects of the vaccine.

-The plaintiffs, who were residents of a number of different states, including Louisiana, South Carolina, Tennessee, Michigan, and Wisconsin, brought their lawsuits in Merck’s home state of New Jersey.
+The plaintiffs, who were residents of a number of different states, including Louisiana, South Carolina, Tennessee, Michigan, and Wisconsin, brought their Zostavax class action lawsuits in Merck’s home state of New Jersey.
 All around the nation, litigation over Zostavax has been filed.

-Is Merck winning the goal in the Zostavax case at trial?
+Is Merck winning the goal in the Zostavax lawsuit at trial?

-Since the first instance of a Zostavax class action lawsuit was filed in 2016, many more have been submitted.
-Case consolidation in federal court by a federal judicial panel resulted in the formation of the multidistrict litigation for the Zostavax lawsuits.
+Since the first instance of a shingles vaccine class action lawsuit was filed in 2016, many more have been submitted.
+Case consolidation in federal court by a federal judicial panel resulted in the formation of multidistrict litigation for the Zostavax lawsuits.
 In 2019, Judge Harvey Bartle of the Eastern District of Pennsylvania is presiding over the Shingle vaccine lawsuit in the MDL.

 Two categories were used to classify the cases.
 Cases in Group A would involve plaintiffs who developed shingles as a result of vaccination, while cases in Group B would involve plaintiffs who sustained injuries unrelated to shingles.
 These cases are known as “bellwethers,” which indicates that the verdict in one case will determine the course and standards for others.

-According to Zostavax lawsuit information, Zostavax didn’t prevent shingles; instead, it led the plaintiffs to contract a chronic strain of herpes zoster, which led to uncomfortable outbreaks, hospital visits, and, in two cases, post-herpetic neuralgia.
+According to class action lawsuit shingles information, Zostavax didn’t prevent shingles; instead, it led the plaintiffs to contract a chronic strain of herpes zoster, which led to uncomfortable outbreaks, hospital visits, and, in two cases, post-herpetic neuralgia.
 The vaccine’s flawed design is one of the primary claims in the Zostavax litigation.

 How did Merck falsely promote the vaccine?